-There was no line when I arrived at the ticket office.
+There was no line when I arrived.
 I showed the man my reservation paper and he gave me my ticket.
 It felt like holding gold in my hands!
 I could already feel the excitement building.

-Since my reservation was not until 5:40 in the afternoon, my plan was to visit the city of Pisa and then return later in the day to visit the other sites near the tower.
+Because my reservation was not until 5:40 in the afternoon, my plan was to visit the city of Pisa and then return later in the day to visit the other sites near the tower.
 I decided I might as well purchase a cumulative ticket while I was there.
-Of the many options, I decided on visiting the Baptistery, the Cathedral, and the Museo dell’Opera del Duomo (all sites I have visited back in 2000).
+Of the many options, I decided on visiting the Baptistery, the Cathedral, and the Museo dell’Opera del Duomo (all sites I visited back in 2000).
 The man told me I made a good choice visiting the Museo dell’Opera del Duomo.

 I noticed when I was leaving the ticket office that the sun was located perfectly for some nice photos of the Baptistery.
 I also saw that it was close to 11:30.
 I timed it perfectly.
 Every 30 minutes, the doors of the Baptistery are closed and a man sings or chants a few vowel sounds and the entire place echos.
 I timed it perfectly.
 This is the second time I have seen this.
-I took a little video and will post it later on when I return home.
+I took a little video that someday I hope to post..

 After leaving the Baptistery, I headed towards some of the streets Gloria from Slow Travel indicated in her article, Pisa – The Town Today.
 Pisa is a wonderful town.
-Piazza dei Cavalieri is a beautiful square and should not be missed.
-There are many interesting streets and buildings in Pisa.
-I took tons of photos during my 90 minute walk through this city before meeting Gloria for lunch.
-We enjoyed a wonderful lunch at Osteria i Santi.
-I ordered a delicious spaghetti with seafood dish.
+Below is the beautiful Piazza dei Cavalieri.

 About half way or maybe three quarters of the way up, there is a doorway that leads out the the outside of the tower (of course there is a barrier so that you won’t fall off the tower).
 A woman with a badge, who was not very friendly, was standing at the opening.
 Everyone was told to walk around the tower.
 There is a walkway at this opening that circles the tower from the outside with a netting on the outside.
 When you get to the end, there is a gate and you have to return back to the doorway.
 I figured out later on that this is the point where the people from the previous tour are descending while all of us on the present tour are climbing up to the top.
 The woman could have just explained this to us (that this is the waiting point) instead of confusing everyone.